rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 You probably don't want to adjust these, unless your game has visible artefacts with the defaults.

+**Reduce AO in bright areas** - Do not shade very light areas.
+Helps prevent unwanted shadows in bright transparent effects like smoke and fire, but also reduces them in solid white objects.
+Increase if you see shadows in white smoke, decrease for more shade on light objects.
+Doesn't help with dark smoke.

 **AO max distance** - The ambient occlusion effect fades until it is zero at this distance.
 Helps avoid avoid artefacts if the game uses fog or haze.
 If you see deep shadows in the clouds then reduce this.
 If the game has long, clear views then increase it.

 **AO radius** - Ambient Occlusion area size, as percent of screen.
 Bigger means larger areas of shade, but too big and you lose detail in the shade around small objects.
 Bigger can be slower too.